Luke 8:4—15 contains one of the most remarkable, unforgettable, and important parables our Lord ever taught: the parable of the soils.

 Who would turn down forgiveness?
 Who would turn down joy?
 Who would turn down peace?
 Who would turn down eternal life?
 Who would turn down heaven and in exchange receive hell?
 Why do people reject the gospel?

 The parable before us answers that question.
 It's not a matter of the quality of the message, and it's not a matter of the skill of the messenger.
 It's all about the heart condition of the hearer.
 That's the issue.
 So let's simplify this whole matter of the Great Commission, of world evangelism.
 Let's ...

 This sermon is available to PreachingToday.com members only.

-John MacArthur is pastor/teacher of Grace Community Church in Sun Valley, California, and president of the Master's College and Seminary and teacher with the radio program Grace to You.
+John MacArthur is pastor-teacher of Grace Community Church in Sun Valley, California, as well as an author, conference speaker, chancellor of The Master's University and Seminary, and featured teacher with the Grace to You media ministry.